marchage/DatasetCutter/README.md

 git push origin v1.0.0
 ```

+Recent tags will automatically publish an updated app with UI improvements like the shortcuts banner, label mini chart, and color-coded quick labels.

 ### App window in dev

 You can show the same small window while developing by setting `SHOW_WINDOW=1` and running `python entry.py`.